-If you have limited space, are on a tighter budget, or just don't want to spend a bunch of money on a hangboard, then the Wood Grips Compact II is a solid hangboard to consider.
+If you have limited space, are on a tighter budget, or just don't want to spend a bunch of money on a hangboard, then the Wood Grips Compact II is a solid model to consider.
 We love the texture of this board, and while its compact size means it doesn't have the variety of holds that other boards have, it does have a good enough selection to keep most people interested who are in the 5.10-5.12+ type range.

 Edges and Pockets